countable-web/open-source-corporation/engineering/CODING_STANDARDS.md

   * Do Document the rationale "why", the reason behind an implementation choice.
   * Comment beside anything that's unintutive or unexpected to another reader.

 ### No tabs

 We are a Python shop, and so observance of pep 8 leads us to use 4 spaces for indentation.
 We carry this convention to other languages, using 4 spaces for indentation in CSS, HTML, Javacript, etc. We never use the tab character.

 ### Docker

-Please use Docker for any web application project (and other projects where applicable).
+Use [Docker](./DOCKER.md) for any web application project (and other projects where applicable).
 It should be possible to bring up a new environment by only the following for any of our projects.

 ```
 git clone <repo>
 cd <project folder>
-cp docker-compose.override.yml.template docker-compose.override.yml
+cp docker-compose.override.yml.dev.template docker-compose.override.yml
 docker-compose up
 ```

+TODO: Write a dotfiles script that does all the following with `getproject <project slug>`.

 And browsing to http://localhost